The page navigation is complete. You may now navigate the page content as you wish.

 Custom sorting using the yielded sorting arguments/functions

 This is a pretty advanced example, intended to cover some edge cases that we encountered.
-We strongly suggest using one of the sorting methods described above, or speaking with the Design Systems Team before using this approach to make sure there are no better alternatives.
+We strongly suggest using one of the sorting methods described above, or contact the Design Systems Team before using this approach to make sure there are no better alternatives.

 The Hds::Table exposes (via yielding) some of its internal properties and methods, to allow extremely customized sorting functionalities: